 Now, if we’re being honest with ourselves, the earliest settlers were Native Americans, but this was the early 1900s and there’s no way anyone involved in this story was going to admit that.

 You could always make a case for Jamestown, Virginia or St. Augustine, Florida for being the first permanent European settlements in North America.
 However, at the time there was a growing consensus that the earliest European settlers of North America were Vikings.
 The Vikings had written about their explorations of “Vinland” in two Icelandic sagas, the Graenlandiga Saga and the Saga of Eirik the Red, but they had long been dismissed as fanciful exaggerations or outright fabrications.

-In the late 19th century, scholars started to examine the sagas with a critical eye and realized they might be more accurate than previously thought.
+In the late Nineteenth Century, scholars started to examine the sagas with a critical eye and realized they might be more accurate than previously thought.
 This was partly driven by increased access to the sagas themselves, and partly by the spirit of open-minded scientific inquiry.
 If it also happened to prove that a proper, white Northern European had discovered North America before some garlicky Italian or chorizo-chugging Spaniard, even better.

 Enter Thorfinn Karlsefni, son of Thord-Horsehead, son of Snorri, son of Thord, son of Bjorn Butter-box, son of Thorvald-Hrygg, son of Asleick, son of Bjorn-Ironside, son of Ragnar-Shaggy-Breeches.

 Thorfinn was a wealthy man of noble lineage: he claimed descent from legendary king Swedish king Ragnar Loðbrók and Irish king Cerball mac Dúnlainge.
 All the historical sources agree: he was totally awesome.
 So awesome that his nickname, “Karlsefni,” is basically an idiomatic way of saying “whatta man.”